-Originally released in 1983 for Atari's 8-bit family of computers, Spelunker stars a frail, suspender-clad miner whose only goal in life is to reach the bottom of a colossal cave and the incredible treasure within.
-Complicating this task are the natural elements of the cave, the murderous creatures it contains and of course, the hero's uncanny ability to drop dead when met with even the slightest of challenges.
+Originally released in 1983 for Atari's 8-bit family of computers, Spelunker stars a frail, suspender-clad miner whose goal is to reach the bottom of a colossal cave and find the treasure within.
+Complicating this task is a variety of instantly fatal obstacles; including geysers, noxious bat guano, malevolent ghosts, and a variety of perilous terrain.

 Spelunker was originally developed in 1983 by Micro Graphic Image, which largely consisted of former employees of Games By Apollo, an early third-party developer for the Atari 2600, as well as one of the first software companies to declare bankruptcy in the North American video game crash of '83.
 One of these employees was Tim Martin, whose name is attached to every version of Spelunker, including the 2009 sequel, Spelunker HD.

 At the time, it was fairly common practice to have a developer's name attached to the title itself, à la Sid Meier or Will Wright.
 While Robert Barber and Cash Foley are credited as co-creating Spelunker, it was decided that Tim would receive top billing as he had developed the "game logic" and had come up with the original idea.
 The developers at MicroGraphic Image were confident that Spelunker would be the first of many games to come so eventually they'd all have their chance to place their name at the front of a game.

 Unfortunately, Spelunker was released for Atari 8-bit in 1983 while the gaming recession was in full swing.
 After the initial release, Micro Graphic Image turned publication of Spelunker over to Broderbund who then went on to produce the Commodore 64 version of the title, as well as license it out to IREM who created the NES and arcade versions.
 While Micro Graphic Image never went bankrupt, they ceased operations in 1984.